Motorcycle battery – Different types & tips to extend life

 2. Spill-Proof: The gelified electrolyte prevents leaks and spills, enhancing safety.

-3. Vibration Resistant: gel batteries can withstand vibrations, making them suitable for rough terrains.
+3. Vibration-Resistant: gel batteries can withstand vibration, making them suitable for rough terrain.

-2. Voltage Sensitivity : gel batteries are more finicky about the voltage they can be charged at, which can be a drawback.
+2. Voltage Sensitivity: gel batteries are more finicky about the voltage at which they can be charged, which can be a drawback.

 VRLA motorcycle battery

-VRLA batteries are another type of batteries among motorcycle battery types similar to AGM batteries because they are maintenance-free and spill-proof.
+VRLA batteries are another type of motorcycle battery, similar to AGM batteries, because they are maintenance-free and spill-proof.
 They are more expensive than flooded lead-acid batteries and have a shorter lifespan than lithium batteries.

 1. Maintenance-Free: One of the most significant advantages of VRLA batteries is that they are maintenance-free.
-They do not require regular topping up electrolyte levels, making them convenient for users who prefer a hassle-free experience.
+They do not require regular electrolyte top-ups, making them convenient for users who prefer a hassle-free experience.

 2. Sealed Design: VRLA batteries are sealed, which means they are less prone to leakage compared to traditional lead-acid batteries.
 This feature is particularly beneficial in the Indian climate, where high temperatures affect battery performance.